OrbitalEnterprises/evekit-sde-ws/README.md

 # EVE Online Static Data Export (SDE) Web Service

 This module provides a servlet which exposes a conversion of the EVE Online Static Data Export (SDE).
-We use our own [SDE library](https://github.com/OrbitalEnterprises/evekit-sde) to provide access to a database version of the SDE converted from the raw YAML SDE export using our own [SDE Converter](https://github.com/OrbitalEnterprises/evekit-sde-converter) tool.
+We use our own [SDE library](https://github.com/OrbitalEnterprises/evekit-sde) to provide access to a database version of the SDE as provided on [Fuzzy Steve's site](https://www.fuzzwork.co.uk/dump/).
 The web service we expose is a REST API with [Swagger](http://swagger.io) annotations, which in turn makes it trivial to generate documentation and experiment with the API, as well as generate client libraries in various languages.

 We maintain a [public instance](https://evekit-sde.orbital.enterprises/) of the web service which usually exposes the last two SDE releases.
 To track changes between releases, we create a named release branch of this module corresponding to each SDE release.
 The master branch of this module normally corresponds to the latest SDE release.
 Each release of the web service corresponds to a named release branch of the [SDE library](https://github.com/OrbitalEnterprises/evekit-sde) which you'll also need in order to use this module.